-CATS stores emails sent via the Send Email function in the Email History section.
+CATS stores emails sent via the Send Email function in the Emails section, which can be accessed from the left navigation bar.
 The history stores information on things like how many recipients have opened the email, clicked embedded links, not received it due to a bounced address, unsubscribed or marked the email as spam.

 The Email History grid allows you to sort through all emails sent from CATS, and get an overview of the statistics surrounding them.
 You can also use the Actions dropdown to export a record of these emails in the form of a spreadsheet.
 Clicking on the Subject line of an email will bring you into that particular email's record.